I have temporarily run out of the metal plates that MIDI jacks are mounted

 overhaul price for either machine

-includes switch cleaning, new battery if needed, minor repairs and return
+includes switch cleaning, new battery and minor repairs as needed.

-shipping via UPS within the USA.
+shipping via UPS is extra.
 Some repairs may require specialized

 Electrongate is moving! |We are temporarily unable to accept